Jon Faine: Early life and education

 Faine was born in Dunedin, New Zealand.
 He emigrated to Sydney with his parents at a young age.
 Later they moved to Melbourne in 1968, where he attended Melbourne High School.

 Faine graduated with a Bachelor of Arts in 1979 and a Bachelor of Laws in 1981 at Monash University, where he worked as an intern at the Springvale Legal Centre, and is promoted as a prominent alumnus on the university's website.
 After graduation, he began his professional career as a solicitor at the Melbourne law firms Barker Harty and Co, and Holding Redlich and Co, and then at the Fitzroy Legal Service.

-He is a left leaning journalist that is aligned to the ALP.

 Career

 Faine began his professional career practising as a solicitor in various Melbourne law firms, combining work with his love of cars by serving as a motoring reporter for a lawyers' magazine.
 He acted pro-bono for the Australian Democrats in a number of Court of Disputed Returns matters in the late 1980s with success.
-In 1989 he began working in radio, producing and hosting The Law Report on the Radio National channel of the Australian Broadcasting Corporation and, since that time, has worked on various ABC radio and television programs.
+In 1989 he began working in radio, producing and hosting The Law Report on the Radio National channel of the Australian Broadcasting Corporation and later working on various ABC radio and television programs.

-From 1996 to 2019, Faine hosted ABC's local radio morning program, from 8:30 am to 12:00 noon in Melbourne, including the Conversation Hour, which was heard across Victoria from 11:00 am.
+From 1996 to 2019, Faine hosted ABC's local radio morning program, from 8:30 am to 12:00 noon in Melbourne, including the Conversation Hour which was heard across Victoria from 11:00 am.
 He is known for vigorous debate and for fostering conversation on politics, law, arts and sport.
 His highest ratings peaked in September 2002 and in 2003 he received the ABC Local Radio "Broadcaster of the Year" award.
-He has also worked on scripts for a number of television and feature films.
+He also worked on scripts for a number of television and feature films.

 After a leak of ABC presenters' salaries in 2013, Faine disclosed his taxpayer-funded salary to be $300,000 per annum in 2014.

 In 2011, Faine was included by Australian Jewish News in its list of the 50 most influential members of the Jewish community in Australia with strong connections to Israel.

 In 2019, Faine announced his intention to leave the ABC after 23 years presenting the morning program with ABC Melbourne.
 In May 2019, ABC announced that Virginia Trioli would be leaving the News Breakfast television program to replace Faine.

-On 28 March 2018, Carly Findlay had appeared on ABC Radio's morning show to discuss microaggressions and disability.[26]
-During the interview, the host Jon Faine described Findlay as looking like a “burns victim” and having a face that wouldn't “be good at Halloween”, before asking about her sex life.

 Faine's last day of presenting was 11 October 2019.
 The program was broadcast from the Melbourne Town Hall in front of a live audience.

-Faine now serves as a columnist for The Age.
-His book, Apollo and Thelma, was published by Hardie Grant in March 2022.
+Faine currently writes a column for The Age.
+His book Apollo and Thelma was published by Hardie Grant in March 2022.